narasimha-01/VLSI-Project-01-8Bit-ALU/README.md

 ## 📌 Project Overview

-This project implements an **8-Bit Arithmetic Logic Unit (ALU)** using Verilog HDL and verifies its functionality using a custom testbench in Xilinx Vivado.
+This project implements an 8-Bit Arithmetic Logic Unit (ALU) using Verilog HDL and verifies its functionality using a custom testbench in Xilinx Vivado.

-The ALU is one of the core building blocks of a processor.
-It performs arithmetic and logical operations based on a control signal (`sel`).
+The ALU is a fundamental component of digital processors, responsible for performing arithmetic and logical operations based on a control signal (`sel`).

 This project was developed as part of my VLSI Design & Verification learning journey.